Montegrosso Pian Latte

 Montegrosso Pian Latte (Montegrosso Cian de Laite) is a comune (municipality) in the Province of Imperia in the Italian region Liguria, located about 100 km southwest of Genoa and about 25 km northwest of Imperia.

 Geography

 As of 31 December 2004, Montegrosso Pian Latte had a population of 132 and an area of 10.2 km2.

 The municipality of Montegrosso Pian Latte contains the frazione (subdivision) Case Fascei.

 Montegrosso Pian Latte borders the following municipalities: Cosio di Arroscia, Mendatica, Molini di Triora, Pornassio, Rezzo, and Triora.

-Twin towns — sister cities
+Twin towns and sister cities

 Montegrosso Pian Latte is twinned with: